paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-053-monetary-transactions.md

 #### International Information Exchange System; Study of Foreign Branches of Domestic Institutions
 Pub.
 L. 99–570, title I, § 1363, Oct.
 27, 1986, 100 Stat.
 3207–33, required the Secretary of the Treasury to initiate discussions with the central banks or other appropriate governmental authorities of other countries and propose that an information exchange system be established to reduce international flow of money derived from illicit drug operations and other criminal activities and to report to Congress before the end of the 9-month period beginning Oct.
 27, 1986.
 The Secretary of the Treasury was also required to conduct a study of (1) the extent to which foreign branches of domestic institutions are used to facilitate illicit transfers of or to evade reporting requirements on transfers of coins, currency, and other monetary instruments into and out of the United States; (2) the extent to which the law of the United States is applicable to the activities of such foreign branches; and (3) methods for obtaining the cooperation of the country in which any such foreign branch is located for purposes of enforcing the law of the United States with respect to transfers, and reports on transfers, of such monetary instruments into and out of the United States and to report to Congress before the end of the 9-month period beginning Oct.
 27, 1986.

+#### Definitions
+Pub.
+L. 116–283, div.
+F, § 6003, Jan.
+1, 2021, 134 Stat.
+4548, provided that: “In this division [see Tables for classification]: “(1) Bank secrecy act.—The term ‘Bank Secrecy Act’ means—“(A) section 21 of the Federal Deposit Insurance Act ([12 U.S.C.
+1829b](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1829b&num=0&edition=prelim)); “(B) chapter 2 of title I of Public Law 91–508 ([12 U.S.C.
+1951](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1951&num=0&edition=prelim) et seq.); and “(C) subchapter II of chapter 53 of title 31, United States Code. “(2) Electronic fund transfer.—The term ‘electronic fund transfer’ has the meaning given the term in section 903 of the Electronic Fund Transfer Act ([15 U.S.C.
+1693a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1693a&num=0&edition=prelim)). “(3) Federal functional regulator.—The term ‘Federal functional regulator’—“(A) has the meaning given the term in section 509 of the Gramm-Leach-Bliley Act ([15 U.S.C.
+6809](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section6809&num=0&edition=prelim)); and “(B) includes any Federal regulator that examines a financial institution for compliance with the Bank Secrecy Act. “(4) Financial agency.—The term ‘financial agency’ has the meaning given the term in [section 5312(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section5312/a&num=0&edition=prelim), United States Code, as amended by section 6102 of this division. “(5) Financial institution.—The term ‘financial institution’—“(A) has the meaning given the term in [section 5312 of title 31](./chapter-053-monetary-transactions.md#section-5312), United States Code; and “(B) includes—“(i) an electronic fund transfer network; and “(ii) a clearing and settlement system. “(6) FinCEN.—The term ‘FinCEN’ means the Financial Crimes Enforcement Network of the Department of the Treasury. “(7) Secretary.—The term ‘Secretary’ means the Secretary of the Treasury. “(8) State bank supervisor.—The term ‘State bank supervisor’ has the meaning given the term in section 3 of the Federal Deposit Insurance Act ([12 U.S.C.
+1813](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1813&num=0&edition=prelim)). “(9) State credit union supervisor.—The term ‘State credit union supervisor’ means a State official described in section 107A(e) of the Federal Credit Union Act ([12 U.S.C.
+1757a(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1757a/e&num=0&edition=prelim)).”

 <a id="section-5312"></a>
 ## § 5312.
 Definitions and application
 **(a)** In this subchapter—

-(1) “financial agency” means a person acting for a person (except for a country, a monetary or financial authority acting as a monetary or financial authority, or an international financial institution of which the United States Government is a member) as a financial institution, bailee, depository trustee, or agent, or acting in a similar way related to money, credit, securities, gold, or a transaction in money, credit, securities, or gold.
+(1) “financial agency” means a person acting for a person (except for a country, a monetary or financial authority acting as a monetary or financial authority, or an international financial institution of which the United States Government is a member) as a financial institution, bailee, depository trustee, or agent, or acting in a similar way related to money, credit, securities, gold, a transaction in money, credit, securities or gold, or a service provided with respect to money, securities, futures, precious metals, stones and jewels, or value that substitutes for currency.

 (2) “financial institution” means—